About Us

 - Leonardo da Vinci.

-By 1996, the Los Angeles Times, AOL, and a congressional group documented that my humble program had reached over 2.3 million students and teachers in forty nations.
-Before long, I received a phone call from the Speaker of the House, Newt Gingrich, who told me that the U.S. Congress was placing my program and me into the Library of Congress.
+By 1996, our humble program had reached over 2.3 million students and teachers in 40 nations.
+This groundbreaking achievement caught the attention of U.S. Congress, and I was honored when my program was placed in the Library of Congress.
 This historical event marked the launch of the first online long-distance educational program in the world.
-In retrospect, all of today's online educational programs can be traced back to the Space Island program.

-My vision is to grow my student-directed program to include a working lab where students can experiment and build models using computers, 3D printers, tools, and other supplies.
-I am also developing online workshops for teachers looking to build similar programs or looking for ideas that will engage and motivate their students.
-Everything I do is motivated by my belief that inspired and engaged students have the power to exceed their own expectations and solve problems in the real world.
-By nurturing the young minds of today, we are ensuring the future of humanity - one project at a time.
+My vision is to expand our student-directed program to include a working lab where students can experiment and build models with modern tools like 3D printers.
+I am also developing online workshops for teachers who share my goal of inspiring and engaging students.
+I believe that by nurturing young minds, we are ensuring the future of humanity—one project at a time.

 Our History